 Keep in mind that I always recommend parents to take their children to their local kids’ shoe store to be properly fitted for shoes, but if you are one of those parents who don’t have a local children’s shoe store that you TRUST, I recommend that you start by reading an article and video I created where I explain how to make sure that your child is wearing the correct shoe size:

-The Best Kids’ Boots With Arch Support – Find Them Here!
+The Best Kids’ Boots with Arch Support ⭐⭐⭐⭐⭐

-Now that you know what features a supportive boot has to provide, you can find a selection of the best kids’ winter boots with arch support (the second selection is available for kids with wide or extra wide feet):
+Now that you know the features that a supportive boot must have, you can find a selection of the best kids’ winter boots with arch support.
+Click on the image to see what other colors these boots are available in.

 This selection of boots fits “true to size “, which means that you need to go a half a size longer of the size that your child measures in the Brannock device in order to allow for growing room.